 Header 'x-msft-approval-justification' is required to request approval

 That tells us this is not a normal Win32 app upload issue.
 It is Multi Admin Approval enforcement.
 You can see the same type of response in Graph as well.
-The request fails with Bad Request 400, and the response body points directly to the missing MAA approval header.
+The request fails with Bad Request 403, and the response body points directly to the missing MAA approval header.
 If you see x-msft-approval-justification in the error, you are no longer looking at a generic Graph permission issue.
 You are looking at an Intune change that is being forced into the Multi Admin Approval flow.

-After adding the enterprise application exclusion that Ben also mentions in the Patch My PC KB, the same app auth flow completed successfully.
+After adding the Patch My PC Cloud Enterprise Application to the exclusions, the same app auth flow completed successfully.

 Multi Admin Approval App Access Policy ExclusionCopy Link